-The silent treatment, why a narcissist does it? how it makes you feel, and what possibly caused them to use silent treatment in the first place.
+The silent treatment, why a narcissist does it?
+How it makes us feel, and what possibly caused them to use silent treatment in the first place.

-The silent treatment is a very manipulative mind game where the narcissist says everything by simply saying nothing, and it’s to cause you psychological pain.
+The narcissist’s silent treatment is a very manipulative passive-aggressive mind game, and it causes us psychological pain.

-There are few types of the silent treatment.
+There are a few types of the silent treatment.

 - The one where you’re in your home with the children or out with friends and they will happily talk to everyone around you.
-Seeming lovely and happy yet they will not look at you, engage with you, or acknowledge yours are present.
+Seeming lovely and happy yet they will not look at you, talk with you, or acknowledge you’re present.